Fair Interval Scheduling of Indivisible Chores: Abstract

 \section{Abstract}

 We study the problem of fairly assigning a set of discrete tasks (or chores) among a set of agents with additive valuations.
 Each chore is associated with a start and finish time, and each agent can perform at most one chore at any given time.
 The goal is to find a fair and efficient schedule of the chores, where fairness pertains to satisfying \emph{envy-freeness up to one chore} (\EF{1}) and efficiency pertains to \emph{maximality} (i.e., no unallocated chore can be feasibly assigned to any agent).
 Our main result is a polynomial-time algorithm for computing an \EF{1} and maximal schedule for two agents under \emph{monotone} valuations when the conflict constraints constitute an \emph{arbitrary} interval graph.
 The algorithm uses a coloring technique in interval graphs that may be of independent interest.
-For an arbitrary number of agents, we provide an algorithm for finding a fair schedule under identical dichotomous valuations when the constraints constitute a path graph.
+For an arbitrary number of agents with identical additive valuations, we show the existence of an EF1 and maximal schedule when the constraints constitute a path graph.
+This result uses a reduction to the ``cycle-plus-triangles'' theorem.
+Using different techniques, we provide an efficient algorithm for finding such a schedule when there are four or more agents and the valuations are further assumed to be dichotomous.
 We also show that stronger fairness and efficiency properties, including envy-freeness up to any chore (\EFX{}) along with maximality and \EF{1} along with Pareto optimality, cannot be achieved.